nettybun/haptic/readme.md

   when hovering over all exports.

 - __Testing at runtime__ behaves as you'd expect; a div is a div.
-It's also nicely debuggable with helpful error messages and implicitly named data types that naturally show up in the console and stacktraces.
+It's also nicely debuggable with good error messages and by promoting code styles that naturally name things in ways that are displayed in console logs and stacktraces.
+It's subtle, but it's especially helpful for reviewing reactive subscriptions.
 You'll thank me later.

 - __Optimizing code__ is something you can do by hand.
 Haptic let's you write modern reactive web apps and still understand every part of the code.
 You